 When your Xfinity Mobile line exceeds its monthly cellular data usage threshold, speeds are no longer prioritized.

-- Unlimited customers speeds are reduced to a maximum of 1.5 Mbps download/750 Kbps upload.
+- By the Gig and Unlimited: Speeds are reduced to a maximum of 1.5 Mbps download/750 Kbps upload.

 When your next billing cycle starts, your line will be back to full speed.